-- Do use the streaming video available on the "Live Now" tab on akleg.gov or Gavel Alaska (ktoo.org/gavel) to watch for your bill to come up.
-The chairman will announce the order of bills at the beginning of the meeting.
-Callers may be disconnected from the meeting if they call in prior to their bill being taken up. - o If video streaming is not an option for you, please contact the committee aide to make arrangements to call in early. - Once the bill is before the committee, call 844-586-9085, 844-563-9085, 907-586-9085, or 907-563-9085.
-Give your name, the bill number, and ask to be connected to the Committee. - Do not call in before the bill you are testifying on comes before the committee. - Do not call in for a hearing if you simply want to listen utilize the streaming video as noted above. - Do use the "mute" function of your phone until called on to testify.
-If this function is not available on your phone, ask the Legislative Information Office (LIO) moderator to mute your call. - Do not use the "hold" function. - Do try to be in a quiet room without distractions or interruptions.
-Please treat the important responsibility of testifying with utmost respect and professionalism. - Do remember that everything transmitted over your phone will be broadcast directly into the meeting room and recorded to become part of the permanent record.

-- Do remember to be in a location with good reception if using a cell phone.
-Disruptions coming into the meeting via the phone lines will result in all callers being disconnected from the system.
+- Do use the streaming video available on the "Live Now" tab on akleg.gov or Gavel Alaska (ktoo.org/gavel) to watch for your bill to come up in a scheduling hearing. - The chairman will announce the order of bills at the beginning of the meeting. - Callers may be disconnected from the meeting if they call in prior to their bill being taken up. - If video streaming is not an option for you, please contact the committee aide prior to the hearing to arrange to call in early. - Once the bill is before the committee, call 844-586-9085, 844-563-9085, 907-586-9085, or 907-563-9085.
+Give your name, the bill number, state whether you are on the line to testify and/or answer questions, and ask to be connected to the \\\\\\ Committee. - Do not call in before the bill you are testifying on comes before the committee. - Do not call in for a hearing if you simply want to listen utilize the streaming video as noted above. - Do use the "mute" function of your phone until called on to testify.
+If this function is not available on your phone, ask the Legislative Information Office (LIO) moderator to mute your call. - Do not use the "hold" function while connected to a legislative committee.
+(It may result in hold music playing on the loudspeaker in the committee room which is very disruptive.) - Do try to be in a quiet room without distractions or interruptions while testifying or on the line for questions.
+Please treat the important responsibility of testifying with utmost respect and professionalism. - Do remember that everything transmitted over your phone will be broadcast directly into the meeting room and recorded to become part of the permanent record. - Do remember to be in a location with good reception if using a cell phone.
+Disruptions coming into the meeting via the phone lines may result in all callers being disconnected from the system.
 This will require testifiers to call back to be reconnected.

-Turn off your computer or TV speakers if listening online so you do not create an audio "loop." - Do try to adhere to time limits imposed by the chairman. - Do feel comfortable referring a question to the division if it's related to a day-to-day administrative matter or the fiscal note provided for a bill.
+- Do not have your computer or TV speakers on if you are listening online and on the line to testify or for questions, as this will create an audio "loop". - Do try to adhere to time limits imposed by the chairman. - Do feel comfortable asking for a question to be repeated or clarified if you did not hear or understand what is being asked. - Do feel comfortable referring a question to the division if it's related to a day-to-day administrative matter or the fiscal note provided for a bill.